bafgreat/mofstructure/README.md

 =======
 # Generalities
-This is an elaborate python module that provides simple fucntions for manipulation metal organic frameworks and  other porous systems such as COFs and Zeolites.
-The module can enable
+This is an elaborate python module that provides simple fucntions for manipulation metal-organic frameworks and other porous systems such as COFs and Zeolites.
+Some uses of the module involves

-1. Computation of geometry properties of MOFs.
-It calls zeo++ in the background and enables a quick computation of all porosity information and returns a python dictionary object.
+1. Computation of geometric properties of MOFs.
+It calls zeo++ in the background and enables a quick computation of all porosity information such pld, lcd, asa ...

 2. Automated removal of unbound guest molecules

-3. Deconstruction of metal organic frameworks into building units.
-And for each buidling units (organic ligand, metal cluster, organic sbu and metal sbu) computes their cheminformatic identifiers such as SMILES strings, inchi and inchikey
+3. Deconstruction of metal-organic frameworks into building units.
+And for each buidling units (organic ligand, metal cluster, organic sbu and metal sbu) computes their cheminformatic identifiers such as SMILES strings, inchi and inchikey.
+It also identify the type of metal sbu and coordination number of central metal.

-4. wraps systems around unit cell so as to remove effect of pbc.
+4. Wraps systems around unit cell so as to remove effect of pbc.
+This is often the case, when one tries to visualize the cif files or convert cif files into xyz, the system often appears to be uncoordinated

-5. Seperation of building units into regions
+5. Seperation of building units into regions.
+This is essential when on wishes to subsitute a specific ligand or building unit.

 # Installation
 ## Option 1